Skip to main content

 Local Pharmacies

 If your local compounding pharmacy dispenses LDN capsules at a reasonable price, use them for the first three months.
-If LDN provides symptom relief, you can switch to a mail-order pharmacy for the long run.
+You can switch to a mail-order pharmacy if LDN provides symptom relief.

 If you want to dose up, rather than start out at 4.5 mg at bedtime, you will need two scripts (get both from your doctor in the same visit).
 Assuming you start at 1.5 mg per day, your physician will need to write the following two scripts: